How to build convincing and fully realised characters is a module we spend a lot of time talking about in our creative writing courses.

-At CBC we spend a lot of time, on our creative writing courses, talking about how to build convincing and fully realised characters.
-And, more generally, when we writers sit down to work on our novels, we’re likely to spend time scrawling in notebooks about our protagonists; figuring out what things they love and hate; what makes them individual and interesting; making sure that we really know them so that they will come properly to life on the page.
-We might even create a fact file for them, like something a surveillance operative assembles about their target.
-But recently, in tutorials, I’ve found myself questioning my students much more closely about another aspect of this business of characterisation and how it works to build story – and that is motivation.
+When creating the characters in our novel, we tell our students to create a fact file for them, like something a surveillance operative assembles about their target.
+But recently, I’ve found myself questioning my students much more closely about another aspect of this business of characterisation and how it works to build a story – and that is character motivation.

 It’s about presenting credible action, which you understand and which the reader will buy into.
 And this holds for magical characters, fantastical and futuristic worlds and stories set many centuries ago just as much as for novels set in the present day and in ‘our world’.
 If your character behaves in ways that the reader doesn’t believe in, you will lose that reader.

 Here are three points to consider in your writing:

 When you’re deciding on what your characters do in your story, you need to know why they’re doing it.
+What motivates your characters?
 And it needs to be a proper, actual reason.
 Don’t contort your characters’ actions into crazy shapes to fit your idea of an exciting or innovative plot.
 Action must flow from character.